murilogustineli/data/README.md

 # data
-A collection of open datasets used for Machine Learning.
+A collection of open datasets used for Machine Learning projects.